project-repo/cagebreak/SECURITY.md

 Not applicable - There are no prohibited operations (See Tampering above.).
-While cagebreak does send events over documented channels there is no logging activated by default, though, of course, this can be changed by the user by logging socket output for example.
+While cagebreak does send events over documented channels there is no logging activated by default, though, of course, this can be changed by the user by logging socket output (if enabled) for example.

 #### Information Disclosure